paulelian-tabarant/paulelian-tabarant.github.io/_presentation/content.md

 date: 22-03-2021
 ---

 You’ve probably come to the right place if you are looking for a dedicated developer.
-I have been working on 3D computer graphics topics for more than two years and am now shifting my interests towards Fullstack web development.
-I am mainly interested in
+I have been working in 3D Computer Graphics for two years and am now shifting my interests towards Fullstack web development.
+My main centers of interest are

 - Designing modular and reusable software;
 - Automating redundant (or simply boring) tasks;